64kramsystem/personal_notes/topics/linux_systemd.md

 Once-off events can be scheduled; mind that they're not second-accurate.

 WATCH OUT!!
-This needs to be updated, as it seems that there are subtleties (`--timer-property=AccuracySec=1s`, for second-granularity, and `--timer-property=RemainAfterElapse=yes`, to avoid automatic re-running).
+This needs to be updated, as it seems that there are subtleties (`--timer-property=AccuracySec=1s`, for second-granularity).

 ```sh
 # Execute after certain interval, with output.